TheOnlyZac/sly1/docs/STYLEGUIDE.md

 * Put opening curly braces on a new line.
 * Don't leave trailing whitespace at the end of lines.
 * End every file with a single blank line.
+* Keep lines between 80-100 character long at most.

 ## Symbol Names

-For variables/symbols, use the official name from the [Sly 1 May 2002 demo](https://hiddenpalace.org/Sly_Cooper_and_the_Thievius_Raccoonus_(May_19,_2002_prototype)) if it is known.
+For new symbols (i.e. classes, variables, and functions), use the official name from the [May 19 2002 demo](https://hiddenpalace.org/Sly_Cooper_and_the_Thievius_Raccoonus_(May_19,_2002_prototype)) if it is known.
 If it is not known, use a clear and descriptive name.

-When naming symbols, mimic the style of the official symbol names, Official names use a loose version of [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation).
+When making up symbol names, mimic the style of the official symbol names, Official names use a variation of [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation).
 The most important part is the prefixes used to denote the **type** and **scope** of a symbol, as shown below.

 These prefixes denote the **type** of a symbol: